fbpx

 What are the Side Effects of Ketamine Infusions?

-Research and out personal experience from performing thousands of ketamine infusions have found that common short-term side effects are tiredness, confusion, dizziness, and nausea that rarely last longer than the day of the treatment.
+Research and our personal experience from performing thousands of ketamine infusions have found that common short-term side effects are tiredness, confusion, dizziness, and nausea that rarely last longer than the day of the treatment.
 Less commonly, patients can experience headaches, anxiety, and a prolonged dissociative state beyond the treatment.

 Is Ketamine a Scheduled Substance?